 After your food walk we will be holding a fire on the beach with the opportunity to brew your own wild tea using the plants you have gathered on your walk.
-With time together to chat and celebrate the day’s celebration of Llamas if you wish.
-Llamas is a festival to celebrate the first harvest of grain and to show gratitude for the abundance from the land.
+With time together to chat and celebrate the day’s celebration of Lammas if you wish.
+Lammas is a festival to celebrate the first harvest of grain and to show gratitude for the abundance from the land.
 So we will share a home baked loaf and enjoy the dusk.

 Please bring appropriate footwear (i.e. walking boots/wellies) and clothing to suit the weather, including suncream and hats, if needed.

 Always good to check the weather forecast both the evening before and on the morning of the event.

 If there are any dietary needs please let us know as soon as possible before the walk thank you.

 There is free parking available but no toilet facilities.